-There are three types of hemorrhoids – internal, external, and mixed.
-Internal hemorrhoids form above the dentate line, while external hemorrhoids form below the dentate line.
-Mixed hemorrhoids can either refer to lesions formed at the dentate line, or to the presence of both internal and external hemorrhoids.
+Patients with hemorrhoids can suffer from internal hemorrhoids, external hemorrhoids, or mixed hemorrhoids.
+Internal hemorrhoids develop inside the rectum and form above the dentate line, while external hemorrhoids form below the dentate line.
+Mixed hemorrhoids refer to the presence of both internal and external hemorrhoids.

-- Grade I: No prolapse.
-Just prominent blood vessels.
+- Grade I: No prolapse, only prominent blood vessels

 Symptoms of Internal Hemorrhoids

-Anal itching is a common symptom of hemorrhoids, but initial relief of the itching does not necessarily mean the problem goes away.
-It comes and goes, and it gets worse when hemorrhoids flare up.
-Continuous scratching or excessive cleaning of the anal area may further harm the sensitive tissues and worsen the symptoms.
+Anal Itching – This symptom comes and goes, but worsens when hemorrhoids flare up.
+Because the itching happens sporadically, many patients incorrectly assume that the temporary relief means the problem resolved itself.
+Continuous scratching or excessive cleaning of the anal area may further harm the sensitive tissues and worsen symptoms.

-Rectal bleeding is the most common symptom of hemorrhoids.
-The severity of rectal bleeding varies widely.
-Besides hemorrhoids, many other conditions also cause rectal bleeding, including ruptured thrombosed external hemorrhoids, fissures, diverticulosis, colon cancer, colitis, polyps and angiodysplasias, however even the slightest amount of bleeding should be taken seriously.
+Rectal Bleeding – While this is the most common symptom of hemorrhoids, the severity of rectal bleeding varies widely from case to case.
+Besides hemorrhoids, conditions such as ruptured thrombosed external hemorrhoids, fissures, diverticulosis, colon cancer, colitis, polyps and angiodysplasias can also cause rectal bleeding.
+Any amount of rectal bleeding should be addressed ASAP.

 Complications of Internal Hemorrhoids

-Thrombosed external hemorrhoid occurs when the enlarged hemorrhoidal venous complex ruptures, a blood clot can then form in the hemorrhoid.
-Thrombosed hemorrhoids are usually quite painful, and it requires immediate surgical intervention to remove the blood clot.
+Thrombosed External Hemorrhoids – Thrombosed external hemorrhoids occur when the enlarged hemorrhoidal vein ruptures, and a blood clot forms in the hemorrhoid.
+These are usually quite painful and require immediate surgical intervention to remove the blood clot.

-The local inflammation triggered by the bulging hemorrhoids causes the swelling and erosion of anorectal mucosa, which may increase the chance of infection.
-Opportunistic bacteria and microorganisms established on feces and the surrounding might attack and flourish in the damaged tissue.
+Infection – When local inflammation—triggered by the hemorrhoids—causes swelling and erosion of the anorectal mucosa, the chance of infection increases.
+Bacteria and microorganisms established on feces can potentially attack and flourish within the damaged tissue.